scsanchez/scsanchez/README.md

 ### Hi 👋, I'm Sergio!

 Hi there!
-I'm Sergio and I'm a Full Stack web developer.
+I'm Sergio and I'm a Full Stack Developer.
 I worked as a biologist in various laboratories for two years and this year I decided to make a big change in my life and develop myself as a programmer.

 I am passionate about learning and here you will see all my way.
 - 🌱  I'm learning: JAVA and TypeScript.